Small Space Living Ideas

 - Does the room get a lot of light?
 Opt for a darker color or cool patterned wallpaper.
 Using more daring colors in a small space is less of a commitment if you don’t end up liking it.

 When dealing with small space living, just remember to think big.
-A few smart decisions will help create a room that is both fun and functional.
+A few bright ideas will will help create a room that is both fun and functional.
 After all, just because a space is tiny, that doesn’t mean it can’t have big style.
 Happy decorating!